NagendraMattada/hello-world/README.md

 First time learner

 Hi All!
-This is the first time i am using GITHUB to learn automation in python I just Created a branch
+This is the first time i am using GITHUB to learn automation in python.

+I just Created a branch